Luxoft/cordentity/cordapp/README.md

 ### In terms of Corda

-transport level for Indy operations
+[Corda Platform](https://www.corda.net/index.html) provides a secure peer-to-peer network for transporting Indy entities such as Claims, Schemas, Credentials and verifying Attributes.

-- issuing claim,
+#### Terminology

-- issuing schema,
+- Node - a peer that hosts a Corda service or executes a CorDapps application.
-- issuing credentials - 2
+- Flow - a sequence of steps involving multiple Nodes and updating the Corda ledger
-- verification - attributes
+- State - data that can be transferred through the Corda network

 ## Components